jeka-dev/jeka/README.md

 * Clone this repository in Eclipse.
 Project is already configured ( *.project* and *.classpath* are stored in git).
 * Add the `JEKA_USER_HOME` classpath variable pointing on [USER_HOME]/.jeka
 * Make sure the project is configured to compile using a JDK8 or higher and not a JRE.
-* Run `dev.jeka.core.CoreBuild` class main method.
+* Run `dev.jeka.core.CoreBuildAndIT` class main method.
 This class is located in *jeka/def* folder.
-* This creates the full distrib in *dev.jeka.core/jeka/output/distrib* folder
+* This creates the full distrib in *dev.jeka.core/jeka/output/distrib* folder and run full Integration test suite.

 ## Build Jeka from IntelliJ

 * Clone this repository into IntelliJ.
 Project is already configured (.iml and modules.xml are stored in git).
 * Add the `JEKA_USER_HOME` variable pointing on [USER_HOME]/.jeka
 * Make sure the project is configured with a JDK8 or higher.
-* Run `dev.jeka.core.CoreBuild` class main method.
-This class is located in *jeka/def* folder, inside *dev.jeka.core* project.
+* Run `dev.jeka.core.CoreBuildAndIT` class main method.
+This class is located in *jeka/def* folder, inside *dev.jeka.core* module.
+  Make sure to run it using `$MODULE_WORKING_DIR$` as working directory.
-* This creates the full distrib in *dev.jeka.core/jeka/output/distrib* folder
+* This creates the full distrib in *dev.jeka.core/jeka/output/distrib* folder  and run full Integration test suite.

+To build the project without running whole integration test suite, run `dev.jeka.core.CoreBuild` class main method.

 ## How to Release ?